SandyVR46/advanced-database-management-systems-lab-s2/README.md

-# advanced-database-management-systems-lab-s2
+# Advanced Database Management Systems Lab
-ADBMS Lab, 2nd Semester MCA, Mohandas College of Engineering and Technology
+This repo contains daily record of lab works done to store and manage data inside a database.